ozgurce/LianliThemeEditor/README.md

 - Other remote `templates` content can be gallery metadata, previews, packages, or user-shared themes used by the app at runtime through GitHub raw/API URLs.

 When updating GitHub from a local workspace, publish source files and blank seeds without deleting remote-only gallery assets.

-## Release Notes

-See `release/changelog-v2.3-github.md` in the local release workspace for the full v2.3 changelog.
-Release build folders and packaged ZIP output are generated artifacts and should stay out of source control.